nicoleslaw/iterative-writing/README.md

 ## Contact

-For bugs, typos, and feature requests, please create a GitHub issue or send me a pull request.
-If you have any questions about the project, feel free to email me at nicole at swellcontent.com.
+Want to see something added?
+Find a typo?
+[Open an issue](https://github.com/nicoleslaw/iterative-writing/issues) or send me a pull request.
+You can also email me at nicole at swellcontent.com.